qfpl/blog/content/posts/nix/introducing-nix.md

 { stdenv, fetchurl }:
 ```

-It uses `stdenv` to start build a derivation...
+It uses `stdenv` to start building a derivation...

 ```
 stdenv.mkDerivation rec {